omgovich/react-colorful/README.md

 ## Supported color models

-The default **react-colorful**'s input/output format is HEX string (like `#ffffff`).
-In case you need another color model, we provide 5 additional color picker bundles.
+The default **react-colorful**'s input/output format is a HEX string (like `#ffffff`).
+In case if you need another color model, we provide 5 additional color picker bundles.

 <details>
   <summary>How to use another color model</summary>